cristian1604/mips/README.md

 ### Changelog

-  - Uploaded port map
+  - Improve example in the README.md
-  - Use and example in the README.md
+  - Translate to english part of the VHDL code

 ### Software